MicrosoftDocs/well-architected/well-architected/services/messaging/service-bus/reliability.md

 > [!div class="checklist"]
 > - Ensure that [Service Bus Messaging Exceptions](/azure/service-bus-messaging/service-bus-messaging-exceptions) are handled properly.
-> - Connect to Service Bus with the AMQP protocol and utilize Service Endpoints or Private Endpoints when possible.
+> - Connect to Service Bus with the AMQP protocol and use Service Endpoints or Private Endpoints when possible.
 > - Review the [Best Practices for performance improvements using Service Bus Messaging](/azure/service-bus-messaging/service-bus-performance-improvements?tabs=net-standard-sdk-2).
 > - Configure Geo-Disaster.
 > - If you need mission critical messaging with queues and topics, Service Bus Premium is recommended with Geo-Disaster Recovery.